Kulshanperera/Booking_APITesting-/Step1.md

 Step 4: Post/token Generator - to generate a token and update or delete data using the token (token identifies the resource user URL - https://restful-booker.herokuapp.com/auth)

 ```
-//script to create token as a enviromental variable and add it as an aheader value in the reuest
+//script to create token as a enviromental variable and add it as an header value in the reuest

 var tokenData = pm.response.json();
 pm.environment.set("Token", tokenData.token);